Monetra/monetra_magento2/README.md

 - **Enabled**: Must be set to "Yes" in order to use the Monetra PaymentFrame payment method.

 - **Payment Action**: If this is set to "Authorize Only", initial placement of an order will only authorize (not capture) the provided card.
-In other words, when an order is placed, the `sale` transaction sent to Monetra will include `capture=no`.
-If this option is set to "Authorize and Capture", the `sale` transaction will omit the `capture` parameter (which defaults to `yes`).
+In other words, when an order is placed, a `preauth` transaction will be sent to the payment server.
+If this option is set to "Authorize and Capture", a `sale` transaction will be sent to the payment server.

+- **Authorization Max Age (in days)**: (*Only appears if the Payment Action option is set to Authorize Only*) This setting indicates how long an authorization should be considered valid.
+If the order is completed/invoiced within this time period, a `preauthcomplete` transaction will be used to capture the existing authorization.
+Otherwise, a new `sale` transaction will be used, and the initial authorization will be voided.

+- **Auto-tokenize Authorizations**: (*Only appears if the Payment Action option is set to Authorize Only*) If this setting is enabled, all payment authorizations will be tokenized.
+This allows a longer time period in between the initial authorization and order completion, to handle situations where the authorization might otherwise expire, such as orders that take a long time to process.

 - **Title**: The name for the payment method that will be displayed on the user-facing checkout page.